 When homework is purposeful, it helps reinforce learning and develops good study habits.

 Regardless of how you or I feel about homework, it’s important to support a teacher and his or her policies.
 As parents, we all want our children to have a great school experience and be successful.
 If we feel that homework is hurting and hot helping our children, then we should have an open conversation about it to work towards a reasonable solution.

 So what can you do when your child hates homework and it takes too long?

-While I don’t have a perfect “cookie cutter” solution, I can offer these 5 top tips to help when your child hates homework and it takes too long.
+While I don’t have a perfect “one size fits all” solution, I can offer these 5 top tips to help when your child hates homework and it takes too long.